 Forget what anyone has ever told you before.
 If you can participate in a conversation, you can write.
-If you are passionate about what you do, you can write.
+If you worry about your grammar, check what you know with these practice tests (GED and beyond) If you are passionate about what you do, you can write.
 If you can text or tweet or post on Facebook, you can write.
 If you can’t spell, aren’t sure about punctuation, and lack an impressive vocabulary, you can still write.

 Writing is nothing more than capturing those ideas swirling in your head and transmitting them to paper.
 Writing is the process of creating, or reflecting, or explaining, or persuading.
 Writing is nothing more than talking – on paper.

 Nobody cares about what’s important to you.
 They care about what’s important to them.
 They don’t care about what you can do, they care about how you can make their life better, solve their problem, or make them feel smarter, cooler, or sexier because they chose you.
 It’s always all about them, period.